anka-213/Minitroopers-bot/README.md

 Automatic minitroopers script
 =============================

-Automatic script for running the minitroopers game (see http://hjulle.minitroopers.com).
+Automatic script for running the minitroopers game (see [minitroopers.com](http://hjulle.minitroopers.com "My page on minitroopers")).
 Runs assults, raids and missions automatically.
 Detects which troopers can be upgraded and launches browser for them.